-Jesus is telling us to not be like the fathers who provoked Him and were struck down in their wilderness.
-Jesus is telling us the story and we need to believe Jesus because it is those who believe in Jesus who, "shall not perish, but have eternal life".
+Jesus tells us to not be like those fathers who provoked Him and were struck down in their wilderness.

-could go around the sea without having to go through it and still be brought
+that they could go around the sea without having to go through it and

-We should listen to our teachers and preachers but we must be careful to hear Jesus.
-We must be sure to check out what they say with the scriptures.
-We are truly saved by faith in Jesus and, therefore, we must believe that He means what He says.
+We should listen to our teachers and preachers but we must be sure to check out what they say.
+We are truly saved by faith in Jesus and, therefore, we must believe that He means what He says in the scriptures.

 Image of the cross is from FreeFoto.com

 Copyright © 1960, 1962, 1963, 1968, 1971, 1972, 1973,